Monthly Archives: July 2020

 Still the spirit of the town can be felt from Halloween to the New Years as people decorate their homes and businesses welcome people to open houses and will cater to small parties of people.

-Halloween in Hasbrouck Heights, NJ in 2022
+Halloween in Hasbrouck Heights in 2022.

 In 2021, the Hasbrouck Heights Men’s Association started the first Annual “Halloween House Decorating Contest” to promote all the residents who decorate their homes for the Halloween holidays.
 We presented the award on Halloween morning to the winners at 257 Henry Street.